openharmony/docs/en/application-dev/reference/apis/js-apis-application-formHost.md

-# @ohos.application.formHost (formHost)
+# @ohos.application.formHost (FormHost)

-The **formHost** module provides APIs related to the widget host, which is an application that displays the widget content and controls the position where the widget is displayed.
+The **FormHost** module provides APIs related to the widget host, which is an application that displays the widget content and controls the position where the widget is displayed.
 You can use the APIs to delete, release, and update widgets installed by the same user, and obtain widget information and status.

 > **NOTE**
 >